Dan Wheldon: Junior career

 At the suggestion of his former team principal and car manufacturer Ralph Firman Sr., he flew to the United States in January 1999 to test a Formula Ford 2000 car.
 Wheldon also observed an Indy Lights and Toyota Atlantic test session for future preparation.
 His funding was provided by Jayhard/Primus Racing owner Jon Baytos and Van Diemen.
 He competed in the U.S. F2000 National Championship in 1999 in Jayhard/Primus Racing's Van Diemen Ford RF99 car, achieving six wins and eleven top-ten finishes to become the first British and European series champion.
 Wheldon's early performance was affected by jet lag from constant travel to the United Kingdom to visit his family and his desire to compete in Formula Three.
 He stopped doing so after about three months, when Baytos urged him to concentrate on racing.
 Wheldon was named the series' Rookie of the Year, and was inducted into its Hall of Fame in 2012 as a 1999 graduate.

 He progressed to the 2000 Toyota Atlantic Championship, driving for PPI Motorsports in its No. 3 Swift 008.a vehicle, winning the season-opening Homestead–Miami Speedway round to become the first driver in series history to win on his debut.
-He won the Mazda Raceway Laguna Seca race, finishing runner-up in the championship standings with 159 points and a further nine top-ten finishes.
+He won the Laguna Seca race, finishing runner-up in the championship standings with 159 points and a further nine top-ten finishes.
 Wheldon was named the series' Rookie of the Year.
 For the 2001 season, Wheldon moved to the PacWest Lights team to compete in the higher-tier Indy Lights Championship.
 In the No. 1 Lola T97/20-Buick 3800 V6, he won two races in the championship's second half (Gateway Motorsports Park and Road Atlanta) and placed in the top-ten in all twelve events to finish runner-up in the drivers' championship with 149 points.
 Wheldon was named the 2001 Indy Lights Rookie of the Year.

 IndyCar Series

 2002–2004

 After his objective of obtaining a seat in Championship Auto Racing Teams (later Champ Car World Series) went unfulfilled, he began his association with the rival Indy Racing League (IRL) by joining Panther Racing as its test driver in June 2002.
 He brought capital to the team and drove their second car for the final two races of the 2002 season.
-Wheldon qualified seventh in the No. 7 Dallara IR02 Chevrolet V8 and finished tenth in his first IRL race, the Delphi Indy 300 at Chicagoland Speedway.
-He came 15th in the season-closing Chevy 500 at Texas Motor Speedway to finish his two-race campaign 36th in the points standings with 35 accrued.
+Wheldon qualified seventh in the No. 15 Dallara IR02 Chevrolet V8 and finished tenth in his first IRL race, the Delphi Indy 300 at Chicagoland Speedway.
+He came fifteenth in the season-closing Chevy 500 at Texas Motor Speedway to finish his two-race campaign 36th in the points standings with 35 accrued.
 When funding for a second Panther Racing car fell through, Andretti Green Racing (AGR) co-owner Kim Green contacted Wheldon in October and asked him to test its IRL car and develop its Honda engine at Homestead–Miami Speedway the following month.
 Wheldon was signed to be the team's test driver in November as they sought sponsorship to enable his participation in the 2003 season.